Aswin-M-S/Weather-report/README.md

 and it uses API to get the current weather info. it is that simple!  ....
 The API used in the code is from - OpenWeatherApp
+You can get the API for free just by signing in and paste the API key in the prefered postion.
 ```